 Forza Horizon 6 Drifting Guide: How to Master the Mountain Passes

-Sliding your car around the Japanese mountain passes requires a lot more than just ripping the handbrake and praying.
+Sliding a car across the Japanese mountain passes requires a lot more than just ripping the handbrake and praying.

-If you grew up watching Tokyo Drift on repeat on a scratched DVD (guilty as charged), Horizon's new map probably has you itching to hit the Touge routes immediately.
-Almost anyone can accidentally kick the back end of their car out by slamming on the brakes too hard going into a tight corner.
-Turning those accidental slides into long, sweeping chains of movement across an entire mountain pass is an entirely different beast.
-Drifting requires a deep understanding of weight transfer and throttle control.
-Before you waste hours throwing your favorite sports car into a guardrail in pure frustration, you need to understand how the underlying physics actually work.
-I spent countless hours testing builds and tuning setups to help you nail the perfect angle.
+If you grew up watching Tokyo Drift on repeat on a scratched DVD (guilty as charged), the new map probably has you itching to hit the Touge routes.
+Almost anyone can accidentally kick the back end of a car out by slamming on the brakes too hard going into a tight corner.
+Turning those accidental slides into long, sweeping chains of movement across an entire mountain pass requires a deep understanding of weight transfer and throttle control.
+I spent countless hours testing builds and tuning setups to help you nail the angle.

-Technically, you can force absolutely anything to drift if you throw enough momentum at it.
-You can take a massive American tank like the Lincoln Continental and hurl it sideways (because nothing says agility like a heavy land yacht), but you are just making your life miserable for no reason.
+Technically, you can force anything to drift if you throw enough momentum at it.
+Taking a heavy land yacht like the Lincoln Continental and hurling it sideways just makes the process miserable.

-When you are first learning the ropes, the absolute best way to secure predictable weight transfer is to pick a vehicle that features a front-mounted engine and a rear-wheel drive layout.
-The rear-wheel drive configuration naturally wants to kick the back tires out when you apply heavy throttle.
+The best way to secure predictable weight transfer is to pick a vehicle featuring a front-mounted engine and a rear-wheel drive layout.
+The rear-wheel drive configuration naturally wants to kick the back tires out under heavy throttle.
+Browse the Autoshow and check the bottom left of the screen for engine placement and drivetrain.
+The Mazda RX-8 R3, Nissan Silvia Spec-R, Toyota GR86, Toyota Supra RZ, or Toyota Sprinter Trueno GT Apex all serve as excellent starter platforms.

 Mandatory Difficulty Settings

-Before you even think about tapping your handbrake, you must open your difficulty settings and make a few crucial adjustments.
-The default driving assists in this game are actively designed to stop you from losing traction.
+Opening the difficulty settings and making a few crucial adjustments is required.
+The default driving assists are actively designed to stop the loss of traction.

-You need to turn Traction Control completely off.
-This system desperately tries to keep your tires glued to the asphalt, and that grip will instantly kill any slide you attempt to start.
-You also need to turn Stability Control off so the car allows you to hold extreme horizontal angles.
-Finally, you can optionally turn off Anti-Lock Braking.
-Leaving your ABS on will not completely ruin your drifts if you are a beginner, but turning it off gives you much more aggressive control over your weight transfer when you stomp on the brakes.
+Turn Traction Control completely off.
+This system desperately tries to keep the tires glued to the asphalt, and that grip instantly kills any slide you attempt.
+Turn Stability Control off so the car allows you to hold horizontal angles.
+Finally, turn off Anti-Lock Braking.
+Disabling ABS gives you aggressive control over weight transfer when you stomp on the brakes, allowing you to manually force a slide on demand.

 Core Drifting Techniques

-Once your car is built and your assists are disabled, you have a few different ways to initiate a slide depending on your transmission settings and the corner layout.
+Once the car is built and assists are disabled, you have a few ways to initiate a slide depending on transmission settings and corner layout.

 The Standard Handbrake Drift

-This is your bread and butter technique.
-As you approach a corner at a decent speed, apply your footbrake using the left trigger while aggressively steering into the turn.
-This shifts the weight of the car forward and causes the rear tires to lose grip, putting you into a state of oversteer.
-Once the back end starts to step out, tap your emergency brake to lock the rear wheels and extend the slide.
-You can initiate a slide by just pulling the handbrake without using the footbrake first, but this is technically considered an E-drift rather than a proper weight-transfer drift.
+As you approach a corner at a decent speed, apply the footbrake using the left trigger while steering into the turn.
+This shifts the weight forward and causes the rear tires to lose grip, putting the car into oversteer.
+Once the back end steps out, tap the emergency brake to lock the rear wheels and extend the slide.
+This technique gives you the flexibility to correct your angle mid-corner if you misjudged your entry speed.

 The Clutch Kick

-If you dive into your settings and switch your shifting method to Manual with Clutch, you unlock a highly aggressive technique.
-To execute a clutch kick, enter a turn and steer while keeping your foot completely off the gas pedal.
-Suddenly slam on the accelerator while quickly pressing and releasing your clutch button.
-This sends a massive, immediate jolt of power to the rear wheels, violently breaking traction and causing an instant oversteer.
-This trick is incredibly useful when you are driving a lower-power car through a slow corner because it creates an artificial burst of momentum.
+Switching the shifting method to Manual with Clutch unlocks an aggressive technique.
+Enter a turn and steer while keeping your foot completely off the gas pedal.
+Suddenly slam on the accelerator while quickly pressing and releasing the clutch button.
+This sends an immediate jolt of power to the rear wheels, breaking traction and causing an instant oversteer.
+This trick creates an artificial burst of momentum, letting you slide lower-power cars through slow, tight hairpins.

-The biggest mistake I see involves engine swaps.
-Do not just buy the most expensive V12 engine available.
-Drifting requires a delicate balance of horsepower and torque to keep the wheel spin consistent.
-Pick an engine where the foot-pounds of torque and the overall horsepower numbers sit roughly equal to each other.
+A common mistake involves engine swaps.
+Don't just buy the most expensive V12 engine available.
+Drifting requires a delicate balance of horsepower and torque to keep wheel spin consistent.
+Pick an engine where the foot-pounds of torque and horsepower numbers sit roughly equal.
+This balance ensures the tires spin at a steady rate without instantly redlining and snapping the car around.

-Once your engine is balanced, install a dedicated drift four-speed transmission.
-Add the specialized drift tire compound and bolt on the drift-specific springs and dampers.
-I also suggest putting wider tires on the rear and installing a rear spoiler.
-These two upgrades add just enough grip to stop you from completely spinning out when you apply too much throttle mid-corner.
+Install a dedicated drift four-speed transmission, the specialized drift tire compound, and drift-specific springs and dampers.
+Put wider tires on the rear and install a rear spoiler.
+These two upgrades add just enough grip to stop you from completely spinning out when applying heavy throttle mid-corner.

 Throwing expensive parts at a chassis is only half the battle.
-You have to open the tuning menu to get your ride behaving predictably on the asphalt.
-I mapped out a reliable baseline tune below that you can apply to almost any rear-wheel drive build to make sliding significantly easier.
+You have to open the tuning menu to get the ride behaving predictably on the asphalt.
+The baseline tune below applies to almost any rear-wheel drive build.

 Knowing When to Slide